New Developments in Birmingham 2025

 While this regeneration scheme will transform Digbeth, it will continue to pay homage to its distinct character.
 Over the years, Digbeth has become Birmingham’s very own Camden Town, and with the addition of sustainable, unique developments, this investment plan will only build upon the neighbourhood’s creativity.

-This £1.9 billion joint venture is in the process of being finalised, with a forecasted completion date of 2037.
+This £1.9 billion joint venture has a forecasted completion date of 2037.
 Despite the length of this project, Birmingham Smithfield is expected to contribute over 100,000 new jobs to the city, as well as catalysing billions of pounds worth of investment into the local area.

 Birmingham property investment